numere-org/Packages/README.md

 To make that easier for you, you can install the packaging tools `install pkg_packaging_tools@NumeRe::Packages` and use their functionalities to fill your repository with the necessary structure.

 ### Setting up NumeRe for the secondary repository
-To make NumeRe find and understand the secondary package repository, you need to configure it using a `*.repository` file (just a renamed JSON file).
+To make NumeRe find and understand the secondary package repository, you need to configure it using a `<>/remotes/*.repository` file (just a renamed JSON file).
 The naming convention defines also the priority, i.e. the package repositories are searched in alphabetical order, so if you want to have your repository a higher priority, give it a smaller number in the filename prefix (the default repository uses `10` for this exact purpose).

 If your repository is a public one, we recommend that you add the corresponding `*.repository` either as a file or copyable from a `readme`, so that possible user can just take the configuration.